FBD seeks to reduce payouts for business interruption claims

 Deal

-The Sunday Independent also reports on a legal action in the US, where an investor in PRA Health Sciences has filed a civil action over the company’s proposed $12 billion (€10 billion ) buyout by Icon, an Irish clinical trials group.
+The Sunday Independent also reports on a legal action in the United States, where an investor in PRA Health Sciences has filed a civil action over the company’s proposed $12 billion (€10 billion) buyout by Icon, an Irish clinical trials group.

 Tax